How do I learn Makaton?

 As part of your training, you will receive your own study materials

 which include: Makaton symbols and signs, participant manual(s) and a

 The Makaton Charity is responsible for training all tutors.
 For more information see How can I teach Makaton? .

 Go to Find training

-to search for training in your area, or call the training team on 01276
+to search for training in your area, get in touch with your local Makaton Tutor, or email firstname.lastname@example.org.

 If you are not sure whether Makaton training is for you, try a